Northern China's Unprecedented October Freeze: A Deep Dive into the 2024 Cold Snap

 Complex Interactions:

-It's highly probable that the resulted from a complex interplay of these atmospheric patterns, with the specific timing and intensity influenced by subtle variations in each factor.
+It's highly probable that the cold snap resulted from a complex interplay of these atmospheric patterns, with the specific timing and intensity influenced by subtle variations in each factor.
 Further research utilizing advanced climate models and reanalysis data is crucial for a more precise understanding of the event's causation.

 Impacts and Consequences: